honeybadger-io/honeybadger-ruby/README.md

       config.ignore_only  = ["ActiveRecord::IgnoreThisError"] # or [] to ignore no exceptions.
     end

-Subclasses of all ignored class names (with the exception of those specified by regexp) will also be ignored.
+Subclasses of ignored classes will also be ignored, but you must ignore the actual class, rather than its name.

 To ignore certain user agents, add in the #ignore_user_agent attribute as a string or regexp: